djpri/spooky-surprise/story/reflection/start.md

 }
 -->

-Glass remembers everything.
+Glass remembers everything, PLAYERNAME.
 When you breathe, the mirrors breathe back.

 The Chamber of Glass rises like a grove of winter trees — tall panes, beveled edges catching candlelight in thin, cold lines.
 Every surface shows a true thing and a comforting lie, overlapping like ripples.
 Somewhere inside those echoing corridors, a child’s voice hums a tune whose words you can’t afford to recall.
 Further below, the Archivist catalogs choices you haven’t made yet.